jtian24/EDA_Modeling_Spark/README.md

 | EXT_SOURCE_3 | 0.749       | 0.786        | 0.381 | 0.42       |

 However, 20 bins is quite excessive from scorecard building perspective.
 Meanwhile, some neighboring bins do not have significantly different level of default risk (as measured by probability of default).
-By recursively paritioning the variable to identify the split point that maximizes the difference of probability of default between population A and population B as measured by Chi-square statistics, we are able to create simplified segments that retains as much predictiveness of the original attributes as possible, as shown below:
+By recursively paritioning the variable to identify the split point that maximizes the difference of default probability between neighboring segments as measured by Chi-square statistics, we are able to create simplified segments that retains as much predictiveness of the original attributes as possible, as shown below:

 ### After Chi-squared testing based recursive partitioning of original bins (8 bins)